been a while since i updated this piece, huh. this is a well deserved update!

 the background is much darker too and it helps alot to make the system stand out.

 more contrast to the image to give a more dramatic feel as well.

 reduced the yellow glow from the star and made it more orange.

 image just looks more bad a** and professional in general.

 wall paper pack coming soon too, so keep a look out for that!

 i increased the planet's cloud density so that it appears more scientifically accurate. in actuality, its said to be even cloudier! but i'll leave it as it is, don't want you guys starring a ball of white! kinda fixed the jaggedness of the clouds, it isn't as bad as before. also made the planet more blue-ish and added a slight yellow hue to the system from the stars glow.

-i recommend downloadng to see all detail. also, large file size, so sorry if it takes long.
+i'm also planning on reworking my previous exoplanets, as well as coming out with some new ones! spoiler alert!i recommend downloadng to see all detail. also, large file size, so sorry if it takes long.

 so enjoy the image! and remember that comments and critques and favs are welcome and appreciated!